 Shenandoah Center For Immersive Learning (SCIL)

-SCIL has recreated a 1960s Civil Rights Era lunch counter sit-in and the trial of pre-Civil War abolitionist John Brown using 360-degree VR video, and in collaboration with not only acting students, but also the university’s history department and outside organizations.
+- John Brown Trial – a recreation of the trial of pre-Civil War abolitionist John Brown using 360-degree VR video in collaboration with acting students, the university’s history department, and outside organizations.

 360 Video Learning at Shenandoah